irods/python-irodsclient/README.md

 permissions as a by-product of group ACLs, whereas data objects would not.

-In release v1.1.6, we moved to correct this inconsistency by introducing the synonym `<session>.acls` that acts almost identically like `<session>.permissions`, except that the `<session>.acls.get(...)` method does not accept the `report_raw_acls` parameter.
+Since v1.1.6, this inconsistency is corrected by `<session>.acls` which acts almost identically to `<session>.permissions`, except that the `<session>.acls.get(...)` method does not accept the `report_raw_acls` parameter.
 When we need to detect users' permissions independent of their access to an object via group